minecraft-linux/minecraft-linux.github.io/faq.rst

 Do I need to own Minecraft: Pocket Edition to play?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes.
-To get the required x86 :code:`.apk`, the Google Play account you sign in with needs to own the game.
+To get the required x86 :code:`.apk`, the Google Play account you sign in with needs to own the game on the Play Store.
+The launcher **cannot** download the game from:
+- The Amazon App store
+- The Apple iOS App store
+- by redeeming a gift code for Minecraft: Windows 10 Edition

 Does it work on Windows 7 / 8?
 ~~~~~~~~~~~~~~~~~~~~~~~~